 POTUS is set to either renegotiate or dismantle NAFTA.
 In the short-term this is bad news for Mexico and its Latin neighbours, as they suffer the consequences of lost business opportunities and seek new trade agreements further afield.
 Nevertheless, with the right amount of initiative and business acumen, in the longer term the real estate tycoon’s actions could kick start a movement across Latin America for an integrated economy by replicating the highly cost effective trans-border supply chain model in place between the US and Mexico.
 It will also force Mexico into action on the global scene as it aims to assert itself as an appealing country to do business with, thanks to its track record with the US.

 Biz Latin Hub can assist with your investment in Mexico whether it be through international trade, company formations or start-ups.
-Contact Alexander Mahoney at [email protected] and see how we can assist you to do business in Latin America.
+Contact us now, and see how we can assist you to do business in Latin America.